gomorpheus/morpheus-docs/getting_started/ha/3node.rst

 - The base OS is RHEL 7.x
 - Shortname versions of hostnames will be resolvable
 - All nodes have access to a shared volume for /var/opt/morpheus/morpheus-ui.
 This can be done as a post startup step.
+- This configuration will support the complete loss of a single node, but no more.
+Specifically the Elasticsearch tier requires at least two nodes to always be clustered..

 Steps
 ^^^^^